Gensee Crate Coding-agent runtime defense

 Unmodified agents

-Start with agents like Claude Code and MCP-style tool use as they run today, instead of rebuilding the agent stack around a security SDK.
+Start with Claude Code, Codex, Cursor, and MCP-style tool use as they run today, instead of rebuilding the agent stack around a security SDK.

 02